AAlamri143/Cyper-Project-1/README.md

 * 51.141.175.21
 * 20.42.147.230

-Machines within the network can only be accessed by ort (22) jumpbox server 10.0.1.4
+Machines within the network can only be accessed by port (22) jumpbox server 10.0.1.4

 A summary of the access policies in place can be found in the table below.